 Shea butter contains hydrating properties that can help to soften and reduce scarring.
 It can increase skin moisture to treat drying effects from eczema.
-Shea butter is rich in vitamins and has been recognized as an effective remedy for skin disorders, specifically for keloid treatment.
+Shea butter is rich in vitamins and has been as an effective remedy for skin disorders, specifically for keloid treatment.

 To treat eczema scars, apply raw shea butter to your skin.
 Repeat daily use for faster results.
 If your skin becomes irritated after use, consider an alternative treatment and discuss your options with your doctor.